easeward/Thesis/README.md

 **\<SEQUENCE FILE\>__excluded_sequences.txt**

 This file contains information about any sequences that were not used in the CodonMuse analysis.
-For example very shot genes (\<30nt), genes lacking start codons, genes lacking stop codons, and genes with frame errors are not analysed by **_CodonMuse_**.
+For example very shot genes (\<30nt), genes lacking start codons, genes lacking stop codons, and genes with frame errors are not analysed by CodonMuse.

 ## Example Dataset